 After approximately 4 weeks, you will have a final follow-up.

 If required, you will be prescribed glasses during this appointment.

-Regular follow-ups with your ophthalmologist are important to ensure that the healing process can be monitored and, if required, any treatment can be adjusted accordingly.
+Regular follow-ups with your ophthalmologist are important so that the healing process can be monitored and, if required, therapy adjustments can be made.
 Any complications are identified early on through these follow-ups.